I remember the first time one of my clients refused to pay an overdue invoice for a project.

 But if you want to pursue that late-paying customer and actually get the money that’s owed to you, first, take a deep breath.
 However justified, anger can sometimes lead to the kind of mistakes that make it even tougher to get paid.
-Next, use this step-by-step guide that can help you collect on unpaid invoices without losing your mind.
+Next, use this step-by-step guide on how to get overdue invoices paid without losing your mind.

 A lot of stuff can happen to your customers.
 Maybe they get sick, or they suddenly find themselves dealing with a personal problem that derailed their ability to promptly pay you.
 As a small business owner, you can make a lot more headway in these situations if you show a little empathy and make accommodations for your clients when possible.